Free Ways to Reduce Stress and Anxiety Naturally

 Instead of scrolling through news apps, why not:

-- Listen to your favourite song or inspiring podcast.
+- Listen to your favourite song or an inspiring podcast.

 - Catch up on that audiobook you’ve been meaning to read.